Telepherik/spec/SPECIFICATION.md

 ## Types

 A Telepherik document MUST define types in a top-level node named `types`.
 Each child node of this node represents an individual type.
 The name of each node represents the name of the type.
 Type names SHALL NOT include any of the following reserved characters: `<>,?!@&:.|`.
-The first argument, known as the supertype, is one of the following:
+The first value, known as the supertype, is one of the following:

 - `int`, meaning this type represents an integer number.
 - `real`, meaning this type represents a real number.